LingCheng3273/ASME_2019/README.md

-type "i" (which should't show up) and type your commit message about what you changed press "esc" and type ":wq" (which shows up at the bottom of the screen) + enter it should show your commit and what you changed
+type "i" (which should't show up) and type your commit message about what you changed press "esc" and type ":wq" (which shows up at the bottom of the screen) + enter it should show your commit and what you changed type "git push" to update the online GitHub repo